subnero1/MapMakie.jl/README.md

 # MapMakie.jl

-Plot on OpenStreetMaps using Makie.
+Plot on OpenStreetMap using Makie.

 ## Example